Skip to content

 Decisive speed.

-The right call, made in days instead of weeks of debate.
-Velocity comes from having someone senior who's seen the trade-off before.
+The right call made in days, not weeks of back-and-forth.
+It comes from having someone senior who has faced the same trade-off before.

 • 02

-The wrong stack chosen at year one becomes a six-figure rewrite at year three.
-Senior eyes catch the mistakes that cost real money.
+The wrong choice in year one can become a six-figure rebuild by year three.
+Senior eyes catch the expensive mistakes early.

 • 03